-List B subjects may be offered to students in year 7 provided they wish to drop a subject selected from list A. Students will be contacted again in March 2021, towards the end of year 6, to make this choice.
+- Please complete the following table.
+Select four subjects from List A. - If you choose Mathematics (Further), which is a double A-Level, enter it in two places (one after other). - · List your subjects in order of preference. - List B subjects may be offered to students in year 7 provided they wish to drop a subject selected from list A. Students will be contacted again in March 2023, towards the end of year 6, to make this choice.
 The list is provisional and the Academy is not obligated to offer the specific subjects listed below.

 COURSES

 1 st Choice

 2 nd Choice

 3 rd Choice

 4 th Choice

-5 th Choice - reserve

-List A - Courses fo (preferences 1, 2, 3 List B - Courses for Year 7 only (provisional)
+List A - Courses for Years 6 & 7 (preferences 1, 2, 3 and 4)

+List B - Courses for Year 7 only (provisional)

-Accounting Art & Design Biology Chemistry Computer Science Economics English Language English Literature French Geography German History Law Mathematics (Pure) Mathematics (Mechanics) Mathematics (Statistics) Mathematics (Further) Media Studies Physical Education Physics Politics Psychology Business AS Modern Greek A-Level Mathematics A2
+Accounting Law

+Art & Design Mathematics (Pure)

+Biology Mathematics (Mechanics)

+Chemistry Mathematics (Statistics)

+Computer Science Mathematics (Further) - double option

+Economics Media Studies

+English Language Music

+English Literature Physical Education

+French Physics

+Geography Politics

+German Psychology

 Greek Studies Religious Studies

-YEAR 6 & 7 OPTION FORM (YEARS 2020-2022)
+History

+Business AS Modern Greek A Level